Dana Jacobson

 Dana Jacobson (born November 5, 1971) is a host and correspondent for CBS News currently serving as a co host for CBS Saturday Morning.
 She is also an anchor & reporter for CBS Sports and CBS Sports Network.
 She joined CBS News in 2015, 2 years after she began working for CBS Sports Network.
 Prior to that Jacobson spent a decade at ESPN, from 2002 until 2012.
 In March 2005, she was named co-host of Cold Pizza and transitioned with the show as it became First Take.
 On December 30, 2011, she left First Take and returned to anchoring SportsCenter.
 On March 27, 2012, USA Today announced that Jacobson would leave ESPN when her contract expires at the end of April.
 Monday, April 30, 2012, was her final day at ESPN when she anchored the 6–8 p.m.
 ET SportsCenter.

 On July 13, 2018, Jacobson, along with long-time CBS correspondent Michelle Miller, were named the new co-hosts of the Saturday edition of CBS This Morning.

 Early life and career

 Jacobson was born and raised in the suburbs of Detroit, Michigan, in a Jewish family and attended Andover High School in Bloomfield Hills, Michigan.
 Subsequently, she attended and graduated from Valley High School in West Des Moines, Iowa, in 1989.
 Jacobson graduated from the University of Michigan in 1993 with a Bachelor of Arts in English and communications and was a member of the Pi Beta Phi sorority.

-Her first television job was in Traverse City, Michigan, at WPBN/WTOM-TV, where she spent two years as a fill-in news anchor and weekend sports anchor, producer, and editor.

-Reported on a number of stories in Northern California, including profiles of one time Sacramento Kings players Mike Bibby, Chris Webber, and Jason Williams.

-Covered a wide range of professional sports including the NFL and NBA as a weekend sports anchor at KXTV-TV, ABC’s Sacramento affiliate station (1998-02).
+In October 2018, Jacobson was honored by the Michigan Jewish Sports Foundation as one of their Hall of Fame inductees.